ZulqarnainNazir/impact-sample/README.md

 `git checkout -b 123456_update_widget`

 Ensure all tests pass and commit your changes.
-Once you have been instructed to merge your branch into staging, first checkout the `staging` branch and ensure it is up-to-date: `git pull origin staging`.
+Once you have been instructed to merge your branch into dev, first checkout the `dev` branch and ensure it is
+up-to-date: `git pull origin dev`.

-Then checkout your feature branch and rebase it against staging:
+Then checkout your feature branch and rebase it against dev:

 ```
 git checkout 123456_update_widget
-git rebase staging
+git rebase dev
 ```

-Now that your feature branch is freshly rebased against the staging branch, checkout `staging` and merge in your work.
+Now that your feature branch is freshly rebased against the dev branch, checkout `dev` and merge in your work.

 ```
-git checkout staging
+git checkout dev
 git merge 123456_update_widget
 ```

 There should NOT BE ANY merge conflicts.
-Push the updated staging branch to
+Push the updated dev branch to origin:
-origin:

-`git push origin staging`
+`git push origin dev`